bunnylin/supersakura/README.md

 make a hello-world program to confirm it works.

 Next, get SDL2 and SDL2_ttf.
 These are dynamically linked libraries that must be present on the system for the engine to run.
-If on Windows, you can download the dll's from libsdl.org, and can put them either in your
-\Windows\System32 directory, or in SuperSakura's source directory.
-On Linuxes, your distro's main software repository will have SDL2 and SDL2_ttf.
+See the SDL2 section above for details.

 The SDL2 Pascal headers and moonlibs are statically linked units or libraries; they are needed to compile the engine and tools, but afterward